Fake DOS Format

 Invite friends to improvise the backstory of the doomed hard drive.
 Was it the accounting system?
 A top-secret project?
 Grandma’s recipe archive?
 Passing the narrative baton keeps everyone laughing while the “format” counter climbs.

-For extra flair, sketch a fake backup plan on a whiteboard behind you: “1) Panic, 2) Call tech support, 3) Blame Steve.”
+For extra flair, sketch a fake backup plan on a whiteboard behind you: “1) Awe, 2) Call tech support, 3) Blame Steve.”
 These visual gags turn a single-screen prank into a full scene worthy of a sitcom cold open.

 🗃️ Retro Timeline Drill